Pro-Palestine demonstrators march through Wichita

 WICHITA, Kan.
 (KSNW) – Hundreds gathered in Old Town Wichita Sunday to show support for Palestinian civilians caught in war areas.

-The ‘I Stand with Palestine” rally started in the Old Town Square, then demonstrators made their way down Douglas Avenue carrying signs and flags and chanting.
+The ‘I Stand with Palestine” rally started in the Old Town Square.
+Then, demonstrators made their way down Douglas carrying signs and flags and chanting.

 Those at the rally said what they want most is peace.

-For one of the rally’s organizers, conflict in the middle east split his family in two.
+For one of the rally’s organizers, conflict in the Middle East has split his family in two.

 Hussien isn’t the only person directly impacted by the violence in the Middle East, according to demonstrator Karim Jibril.